WD My Cloud Onboarding

 The Director of UX tasked me with reimagining the entire out-of-box experience with the regular consumer in mind.
 Early on we established three primary tasks: get the hardware set up, introduce the user to the personal cloud functionality, and help the user migrate their existing data to their personal cloud.
 This was simple to describe, but tricky to do well given the product design landscape.

-During the discovery phase, one of the primary insights I had was that the actual product experience was not aligning with customers' expectations for a "personal cloud".
+During the discovery phase, one of the primary insights I discovered was that the product experience was not aligning with customers' expectations for a "personal cloud".
+This was partially due to the shifting expectations of cloud services in general, but also because the hardware and software hadn't caught up to the marketing message.
 The company was selling a personal cloud, but the the product team was still building the same old NAS (network attached storage) drive.
 It was evident in both the language of the UI, and in how the team spoke internally about the product and its intended users.

 During the discovery phase I also conducted extensive competitive analysis, auto-ethnographic diary studies, and user review analysis.
 This research was synthesized to fuel a value hypothesis activity that helped identify key design insights and scenarios to design around.
-This was all put into an experience storyboard to gather feedback from stakeholders.
+Primarily, we decided to design for the non-technical consumer and emphasize on a single setup path.
+This was a big deviation from the internal status-quo, where the default position was to only design for the most technical user and emphasize every option available.
+To combat this mentality, my next step was to create an experience storyboard to gather feedback and hopefully get buy-in from stakeholders.

 EARLY EXPERIENCE STORYBOARD